danielhones/alchemy/docs/method.md

 A full-size piano has 88 keys and each key plays a different pitch.
 While that sounds overwhelming at first, we know that there are actually only 12 different notes in Western music.
-And if you look closer at the piano, you can see that huge mess of white and black keys is just a pattern that repeats: (((Picture of one octave of keyboard C to B))).
+And if you look closer at the piano, you can see that huge mess of white and black keys is just a pattern that repeats.
 In that pattern, there are 7 white keys and 5 black keys.
 The white keys (if you start at the leftmost key) play what's called a major scale.
-It sounds like this:
+It sounds like
+this:

 <center>
 <audio controls id="c-major-scale-example">